JacobGlennAyers/JacobGlennAyers/README.md

 Associate's Degree of Science from Santa Barbara City College (2019)

-Bachelor's Degree in Electrical Engineering with an emphasis in Machine Learning and Digital Signal Processing (2022)
+Bachelor's Degree from UC San Diego in Electrical Engineering with an emphasis in Machine Learning and Digital Signal Processing (2022)

-Master's Degree in Machine Learning and Data Science (exp.
-2024)
+Master's Degree from UC San Diego in Machine Learning and Data Science from the Electrical and Computer Engineering Department (2024)

+Ph.D in the D-ITET Department of ETH Zurich at the Institute of Neuroinformatics (exp.
+2028)

 Languages -